alephium/docs/docs/ralph/danube-features.md

 In Alephium, minimal UTXO amount is important to maintain the sustainability of the network by preventing the creation of tiny, uneconomical outputs that can bloat the state of the blockchain.

 For regular UTXOs, the minimal amount is called dust amount (0.001 ALPH).
 For contract UTXOs, it's called minimal contract deposit (0.1 ALPH).
-Since maps in Ralph is implemented via sub-contracts, each new map entry requires map entry deposit, which has the same value as minimal contract deposit (0.1 ALPH).
+Since maps in Ralph are implemented via sub-contracts, each new map entry requires a map entry deposit, which has the same value as the minimal contract deposit (0.1 ALPH).
+These values are accessible in Ralph code through the built-in functions `dustAmount!()`, `minimalContractDeposit!()`, and `mapEntryDeposit!()` respectively.

 While minimal UTXO amounts are necessary for network sustainability, they previously created friction for developers.
 The Danube upgrade simplifies this by handling them automatically by default.